IQSS/dataverse/doc/sphinx-guides/source/style/patterns.rst

 Action Buttons
 --------------

-For action buttons on a page, we include an icon and text label, and they are generally aligned to the right side of the page.
+For action buttons on a page, we include an icon and text label.
+Action buttons are generally aligned to the right side of the page.

 * Edit
 * Find